lambda-direct/difff/src/articles/content/xml.md

 ## What is XML file format?

-**XML (eXtensible Markup Language)** - .xml extention, which are plain text files with the standard XML syntax used for storing and transporting data.
-Provide accessibility across various platforms and devices.
+**XML — eXtensible Markup Language** for storing and transporting data with .xml file extention.Provide accessibility across various platforms and devices.

 ### Structure rules:

--   Declaration at the beginning of the document
+-   Declaration at the beginning of the document.
--   Files must contain a root element
+-   Files must contain a root element.
--   All elements must have both opening and closing tags
+-   All elements must have both opening and closing tags.
--   Opening and closing tags are case-sensitive
+-   Opening and closing tags are case-sensitive.
--   Attributes values must be quoted
+-   Attributes values must be quoted.
--   XML retains spaces
+-   XML keep spaces.
--   Elements must be nested properly
+-   Elements must be nested properly.
--   Comments are denoted by <!-- -->
+-   Comments are denoted by `<!-- -->`.
--   Comments can be inserted anywhere after the declaration
+-   Comments can be inserted anywhere after the declaration.
--   Comments can`t have attribute
+-   Comments can`t have attribute.
--   Comments can`t be nested within other comments
+-   Comments can`t be nested within other comments.

 <pre>